armadito/armadito-glpi/doc/source/armadito-glpi/installation/index.rst

 Then, after logging into GLPI you should be able to install and enable Armadito Plugin.
 To do this, go to **Setup > Plugins** and select Armadito.

-.. danger:: Using the plugin before the official release means that your plugin database is not guaranted to be perfectly migrated.
-Also, this is a **DEVELOPER ONLY** version.